Types of blood tests and what they mean for your health

 White blood cells: These are immune cells that attack viruses, bacteria and other invaders.
 4,500 to 11,000 per microliter (mm3)

-Hemoglobin: This is a protein that helps red blood cells carry oxygen to the organs and tissues and take carbon dioxide to the lungs.
+Hemoglobin: This is a protein that helps red blood cells carry oxygen to organs and tissues and take carbon dioxide to the lungs.
 150,000 to 400,000 per mm3

 Hematocrit: This refers to how much of the overall blood is made of red blood cells. male: 41% to 53%; female: 36% to 46%

-Platelets: This substance controls blood clotting. male: 13.5 to 17.5 grams/deciliter (g/dL); female: 12.0 to 16.0 g/dL
+Platelets: They control blood clotting. male: 13.5 to 17.5 grams per deciliter (g/dL); female: 12.0 to 16.0 g/dL

 Basic metabolic panel (BMP)